-The State of Texas has over 40 state parks, each with their own ecosystem and mysteries waiting to be discovered.
-Palmetto State Park is often called the most tropical of all the parks, with a mixture of wild animals and tropical plant life - it remains a little jungle full of surprises.
-The park covers 300 acres divided between two counties with a massive network of trails, rivers, and a four-acre lake, called Oxbow Lake, that is kept stocked throughout the year.
+The state of Texas has over 40 state parks, each with its own ecosystem and mysteries waiting to be discovered.
+Palmetto State Park is often called the most tropical of all the parks, with a mixture of wild animals and tropical plant life—it remains a little jungle full of surprises.
+The park covers 300 acres divided between two counties with a massive network of trails, rivers, and a four-acre lake, called Oxbow Lake, which is kept stocked with fish throughout the year.

 The San Marcos River runs directly through the middle of the park, making it a great place to take your canoe or kayak.
-There are 37 RV and tent sites available.
-Monthly passes are available, if you would like to stay more than a few weeks, and the opportunity to become a park host, who helps visitors and keep the park litter free, is available.
+The campgrounds at the park are not the largest, but campers can choose between 37 RV and tent sites available.
+Monthly passes are available if you would like to stay more than a few weeks, and there are opportunities to become a park host, a person who helps visitors and keeps the park litter-free.

 Palmetto State Park takes its name from the dwarf palmettos that can be found all over the area.
-With temperatures ranging on the warmer side during the day and the cooler side at night, it’s best to take a jacket with you just in case.
+These plants are extremely hardy and can grow even in the most deficient soil.
+With temperatures ranging on the warmer side during the day and the cooler side at night, it’s best to take a jacket with you just in case you might feel chilly once the sun goes down.
 While a campfire may warm you up, you can never be too cautious.
 Remember to bring binoculars as there are over 200 species of birds that call Palmetto State Park home throughout the year and a wide variety of plant life that lives high in the trees.
-When you visit Palmetto State Park in your RV, you’ll be guaranteed to see something new and exciting.
+When you visit Palmetto State Park in your RV, you’ll be guaranteed to see something new and exciting each time you visit.

 RV Rentals in Palmetto State Park